DE-TUM/CRC1625/kg_construction_and_validation/README.md

 - `Python >= 3.13.7`: The required libraries are provided in `../requirements.txt`, using a `conda` environment with the `conda-forge` channel
 - `Docker`: The scripts will set up local containers of the MSSQL DB for MatInf and, optionally, of `Oxigraph`.
 - `RMLMapper` `RMLStreamer`: `.jar` executables of `RMLMapper` and `RMLStreamer` are needed.
 The `setup_files.sh` script can be used to retrieve and set them up.
-- A `.env` file containing login and endpoint details.
+- An `.env` file containing login and endpoint details.
 An example file can be found in `example.env`.
-- TODO: Start the RDF client/server module

 ### `Virtuoso` requirements
 The system requires a local `Virtuoso` docker container that: